looker-open-source/ca-api-quickstarts/readme.md

 # Conversational Analytics API Quickstart

-**Note:** This repository is not officially maintained like a 1st-party GCP product.
+**Note 1:** This repository is not officially maintained like a 1st-party GCP product.

+**Note 2:** This app version the DataQnA API, we are working to support the [new geminidataanalytics API](https://cloud.google.com/gemini/docs/conversational-analytics-api/overview)

 ## Overview